 Patates Lemonates sto fourno (Greek lemony roasted potatoes)

-Lemony potatoes, in parchment paper
+Lemony roasted potatoes, in parchment paper

 Preparation time: 5 minutes